jeffh/YACS/README.md

 Send questions and comments to [@jeffhui][] or huij@rpi.edu.

-If you're an RPI student and just want to use it.
-Go to [yacs.me][yacsme]
+If you're an RPI student and looking to use it, go to [yacs.me][yacsme]

 [@jeffhui]: http://twitter.com/jeffhui "Twitter: @jeffhui"
 [yacsme]: http://yacs.me/ "YACS - The usable online course scheduler"